 Back to Courses page

 This course comprises five half-day sessions.
-There are two offerings this year, running in the afternoons of the week commencing 12 July and the mornings of the week commencing 19 July 2021.
-Bookings can be made through the Marlborough College Summer School website .
+There is one offering this year, running in the afternoons of the week commencing 18 July .
+Bookings can be made through the course page at the Marlborough College Summer School website .

 Please read the course notes for important additional information, including help to decide whether your camera is suitable or not.

 You will need a camera that allows you to control exposure.
 A digital SLR or a mirrorless interchangeable lens camera is ideal.
 More advanced compact or bridge cameras are also suitable.
 A “point and shoot” camera or your phone will not provide enough control to take advantage of this course.

 Suitable cameras will have references to shutter-priority, aperture-priority and manual modes in the user guide.
 A good indication is if there is a wheel on the top of the camera with the letters P, A, S and M on it (P, Av, Tv and M for Canon and some other camera brands).

 Please ask me via the summer school office if you’re still unsure.

 The primary goal of this course is to provide a solid understanding and practical experience of how the most important settings of your camera affect your photographs, without delving too deeply into technicalities.
 You will learn how to control exposure, focus and other available settings that will enable you to move beyond taking mere “snaps” to create images with impact.

 Each day, the tutor will explain some basic principles and then set a task for students to complete.
 This will involve taking photographs around the school and environs – putting into practice the techniques discussed earlier.
 You’ll be able to review your pictures on a computer screen to evaluate what you’ve learned.
 Hints and tips for improvement will be provided as appropriate.